-These registers are active only if the bit 0 Scaling function in the Operating parameters [109-110] registers is set to "=0"; otherwise they are ignored and the system uses the custom values (Counts per revolution [101-102] and Total Resolution [103-104]) to calculate the position information.
+These registers are active only if the bit 0 Scaling function in the Operating parameters [109-110] registers is set to "=0"; otherwise they are ignored and the system uses the custom resolution values (Counts per revolution [101-102] and Total Resolution [103-104]) to calculate the position information.

-These registers are intended to show the number of physical distinguishable steps per turn provided by the hardware (physical singleturn resolution).
-If you want to set a custom resolution see the Counts per revolution [101-102] registers.
+These registers are intended to show the number of physical distinguishable steps provided per each turn by the hardware (physical singleturn resolution, see the hardware counts per revolution in the encoder identification label).

+If you want to set a custom singleturn resolution see the Counts per revolution [101-102] registers.